predicer-tools/Predicer/README.md

 ## Input data description

-The basic parameters of the input data is described here.
+The basic parameters and usage of the excel-format input data is described here.

 ### Node

 Nodes are fundamental building blocks in Predicer, along with Processes.

 | Parameter               | Type   | Description                                                |
 |-------------------------|--------|------------------------------------------------------------|